shivamdixit/shivamdixit.github.io/index.md

 layout: page
 title: The Virtual World
 tagline: software, technology & more
-description: Personal blog of Shivam Dixit, student at LNM Institute of Information Technology.
+description: Personal blog of Shivam Dixit, web developer and student at the LNM Institute of Information Technology.
 ---
 {% include JB/setup %}